eleanew83/FacialRecognitionTest/README.md

-# FacialRecognitionTest
+# Macaque Facial Recognition

-A toolkit for training, evaluating, and running primate face recognition models—primarily macaque identification—powered by the GorillaVision re-identification system.
+This repository contains code for training and evaluating a facial recognition system for macaques using PyTorch Lightning and a Triplet Loss approach with Vision Transformer (ViT) backbone.

 ## Table of Contents